 Far from just another way of indicating strikes, the slip bobber is an important fishing tool that is useful in many situations.
+If you want to be a well rounded angler, you should definitely become familiar with slip floats.

 Fixed bobbers are nearly impossible to cast if they are attached to the line more than a few feet from the hook.
 This greatly limits what you can do with them.
 There’s little sense suspending bait only a foot or two from the surface if the fish you are trying to catch are much lower in the water column.